Computational-Plant-Science/plantit/README.md

 ```

 ### Environment specific configuration

-If present, PlantIT loads `django/settings.py` as part of django's settings.py file.
+`plantit` loads `django/settings.py` as part of django's settings.py file.
 This can be used for any environment specific configuration that should not be committed to the repository.

 Values set in `django/settings.py` override any PlantIT default settings.